csharp-design-patterns/strategy/README.md

 It is a behavioral project pattern that enable selecting an algorithm at runtime.

 ## Characteristics
 * **Strategy**: It is a common interface/absctract class.
-It declares a method.
+It declares a method which must be implemented by concrete strategy class.
 * **Concrete Strategy**: Implement different variations of an algorithm.
-* **Strategy Factory**: It is a factory that creates an concrete strategy at runtime.
+* **Strategy Factory**: It is a factory that creates an concrete strategy class at runtime.
 * **Client**: The beginning of all.
-It calls the strategy's factory and then invoke the strategy.
+It calls the strategy's factory and then invoke the concrete strategy.

 ![Strategy_Flow](./images/strategy_flow.jpg)